wohaco/despace/magellan.md

 **End of mission**

-On October 11, 1994, moving at a velocity of 7 km/s, the final orbital trim maneuver was performed, placing the spacecraft 139.7 km above the surface, well within the atmosphere.
+On October 11, 1994, moving at a velocity of 7 ㎞/s, the final orbital trim maneuver was performed, placing the spacecraft 139.7 ㎞ above the surface, well within the atmosphere.

 On October 13, 1994 at 10:05:00 UTC, communication was lost when the spacecraft entered radio occultation behind Venus.
 The team continued to listen for another signal from the spacecraft until 18:00:00 UTC, when the mission was determined to have concluded.